Ghostcognito/MACRand/README.txt

 what it views as a new host conected to the network.

-The 'macauto' will automatically assign you a MAC address and the DHCP will assing you a new IP address on that network.
+The 'macauto' will automatically assign you a MAC address and the DHCP will assign you a new IP address on that network.

 The 'macauto' can be used in conjunction with the tor network.
 This will mask your MAC/IP to the first router.
 From there the router's MAC/WAN IP addresses